openAIP/openaip-openair-parser/README.md

   -o, --output-filepath <outFilepath>  The output filename of the generated geojson file -V, --validate                       If set to true, validates geometries.
 Defaults to true.
   -F, --fix-geometry                   If set to true, tries to fix geometries.
 Note that this may change the original airspace geometry!
 Defaults to false.
+  -E, --extended-format           If set to true, parser expects the extended OpenAIR format.
+Defaults to false.
   -h, --help                           output usage information
 ```